 CLAT 2020 Exam Pattern

-For the preparation of this examination, the candidate should know about the Exam Pattern.
-Information regarding the CLAT 2020 Exam Pattern is given below.
-Mentioned information is based on last year information.
+For the preparation of this examination, the candidate should know about the exam pattern.
+Information regarding the CLAT 2020 exam pattern is given below.
+The mentioned information is based on last year information.

 - Duration: 2 Hours